Qvin0000/ExileApi/README.md

 # ExileApi private fork of PoeHud

+# Current Status
+Basic version with all important(my vision) plugins in release tab.
+Current version can lags and crash because i didn't test that a lot time.
+Maybe on next week found time for test and publish source code.

 Dirty copy of my private fork.
 Difference with main fork:
 * Read memory  like structs (better for CPU, but used more memory)